 While there are other systems that also use your SU username and password, the three main systems you'll use that with are your SU email, GullNet, and MyClasses.

-Your SU email is hosted by Microsoft through Office 365, and you will access it through any Internet browser.
-Because this is not hosted at SU, this is the only login where you will use your full email address, instead of just your username (all other SU system logins just need the username).
+Your SU email, hosted by Microsoft 365, can be accessed through any Internet browser.
+You will use your full email address, instead of just your username, to login.
 When you change your password at the Password Assistance page, it will synchronize your password to your e-mail account.
 Your email account will remain active for 1 year after graduation.

 GullNet is the campus information and data system that you'll use to check grades, sign up for and drop classes, accept financial aid, sign up for advising, and more.
 This uses your SU username and password.
-Your GullNet account will remain active for 1 year after the last semester you attend the University.
+Your GullNet account will remain active for 1 year after the last class you attend at Salisbury University.

 MyClasses is the online classroom and course delivery system on campus, which some faculty use to offer online coursework and materials.
 Most, but not all, classes use MyClasses.
 Courses are made available approximately a week before the start of the semester (availability varies by instructor), and remain active until approximately a few weeks after the end of the semester.

 Students have access to the Internet through three options: through the campus wireless network, by logging into an IT computer lab computer, or through the wired network in residential halls.